• Skip to main content

 Let’s recap what we’ve discussed so far:

-5. Tailor Your CV for Each Application Customize your CV for each job application, highlighting the most relevant experience and achievements for the specific role you’re applying for. ?
+Customize for Each Application Tailor your CV for each job application.
+Highlight the experiences and skills that are most relevant to the job you’re applying for. ?

 Below is an example CV from someone with a number of years experience in the field.
 For an editable .DOCX version, click here.